abalfoort/iso-constructor/README.md

 -e
 :   Edit the distribution

--l
+-h
+:   Help screen

+-i
+:   Test Qemu image

+-t
-:   Localize the distribution
+:   Test the ISO in Qemu

 -u
 :   Upgrade the distribution

--U
+-U [iso_path]
 :   Unpack the ISO

 Options for the GUI (all other parameters will be ignored):